Rules of the Minnesota State Board of Legal Certification

 (1) A completed application form seeking renewal of accreditation and a fee in an amount specified by Rule 111.

-(2) A written critique of the agency’s own certification program, which includes written evaluations from certified lawyers and a written analysis of achievement of program goals.
+(2) A written critique of the agency’s own certification program, which includes written evaluations or survey data from certified specialists and a written analysis of achievement of program goals.

-(3) Copies of examinations and model answers for the most recent examinations administered since accreditation or last renewal of accreditation.
+(3) Copies of examinations, grading standards, and model answers or grading criteria for each question from the most recent examinations administered since accreditation or last renewal of accreditation.

 (4) Statistical information concerning the progress of the program since the original accreditation or last renewal of accreditation.

-b.
-The Board may require the agency to provide the following as part of the accreditation renewal process:
+c.
+The Board may require the accredited agency to provide the following as part of the accreditation renewal process:

 (1) Opportunity for Board representatives to conduct an on-site inspection of the agency.

-(2) An audit of agency records by Board representatives, including a review of certified lawyers’ references.
+(2) An audit of agency records by Board representatives, including a review of certified specialists’ references.

-(3) Opportunity for a personal meeting with representatives of the accredited agency.
+(3) Opportunity for a personal meeting with representatives of the agency.

 (4) Such other information as is needed to evaluate the certification program.

 An accredited agency may publish the following statement with respect to its certification status: “This agency is accredited by the Minnesota State Board of Legal Certification to certify lawyers as specialists in the field of [name of field of law].”
-If conditional accreditation has been granted publication of that fact must be made.
+If conditional accreditation has been granted, publication of the conditions must be included in all public statements regarding the agency’s Minnesota accreditation.

-In the event that the Board revokes the accreditation of an agency, the agency shall contact each certified lawyer and shall advise him/her to cease all advertising, announcements and publications referencing Board authorization.
+In the event that the Board revokes the accreditation of an agency, the agency shall contact each certified specialist and shall advise the specialist to cease all advertising, announcements and publications referencing Board authorization.
+The Board may contact certified specialists directly to ensure their notice of the revocation and compliance with the requirements of the Minnesota Rules of Professional Conduct and these Rules concerning lawyer representations about certification and specialization.

-The certified lawyer may announce that he/she is a certified specialist in a field of law and that the agency granting the certification is an agency accredited by the Minnesota State Board of Legal Certification to certify lawyers as specialists in a designated field of law.
-The lawyer shall not represent, either expressly or implicitly, that the specialist status is conferred by the Minnesota Supreme Court.
+The certified specialist may announce that they are a certified specialist in a field of law and that the agency granting the certification is an agency accredited by the Minnesota State Board of Legal Certification to certify lawyers as specialists in a designated field of law.
+The certified specialist shall not represent, either expressly or implicitly, that the specialist status is conferred by the Minnesota Supreme Court.

 The Board and its members, employees, and agents are immune from civil liability for any acts conducted in the course of their official duties.